 It was the American corporate dream: a mansion and an executive position and a beautiful wife.
 Gobs of money, two good friends who once bought him an all-expenses-paid vacation to Costa Rica (for two, but of course), and a boss who left him alone to help run his empire.

-And then, a thought crept into his mind: Am I really happy?
+And then, a thought crept into his mind.
+And this thought was, Am I really happy?

 And yet… and yet…